Original Synthesis — 5 Subspecies · World Bee Day

 Can the Albanian, Eritrean, and Icelandic outcomes be turned into policy?

 Partly.
 The structural lesson — that subspecies dilution is driven primarily by commercial queen imports, and that restricting those imports preserves native genetics — is fully replicable as policy.
 What is not replicable is the catastrophe-driven duration of restriction.
 Malta, Slovenia, Læsø (Denmark), Norway's protected zones, and Ireland's Native Honeybee Society programs all pursue the same outcome through deliberate import restriction; none has yet matched the 47-year continuity of Albania's political isolation.
-The Maltese model is the most replicable because it combines policy with a small, geographically bounded community of beekeepers — a feature most countries can approximate at the regional rather than national level.
+The Slovenian statutory model is the most directly replicable because it does not depend on geography — any government can pass a conservation-subspecies law if the political will exists.
+The Maltese model adds a geographic reinforcement layer (island moat) that makes enforcement easier but is not available to continental countries.

 RHG